More about Kubernetes on AWS

 AWS ECS vs EKS

-Amazon EKS is a management platform for Kubernetes.
+AWS ECS gives you a way to manage a container service in AWS, but what if you want to run Kubernetes from within your AWS services?
+Amazon Elastic Kubernetes Service (Amazon EKS) is a management platform in AWS for Kubernetes.
 It is certified by the Kubernetes project, and so is guaranteed to run any existing applications, tools or plugins you may be using in the Kubernetes ecosystem.

 Below are some of the key differences between ECS and EKS.